willmtemple/serendipity/CONTRIBUTING.md

 ## Platforms

 Serendipity is developed on Linux with the latest LTS version of Node.
-I have no reason to believe that it would not work on Windows 10 or macOS or that it would not work on Node LTS 10 and Node 13.
+I have no reason to believe that it would not work on other platforms.
 However, I don't currently test on any platforms other than what's locally installed on my computers.

-In theory, Serendipity should always build and run on active LTS versions of Node on Linux, Windows, and macOS.
-We will not support versions of Node that have exceeded their end-of-life.

 ### Windows

-Users of msysgit on Windows 10 build 1607 and later are advised to free themselves of their 260-character tether by setting the `longpaths` option (`git config --system core.longtpaths true`) and setting a registry key:
+Users of msysgit on Windows 10 build 1607 and later are advised to set the `longpaths` option (`git config --system core.longtpaths true`) and to set a registry key:

 __Warning__: I don't use Windows, and so I don't test this registry setting.
 Proceed at your own risk.